Did you know that piano and guitar are the world’s two most popular instruments? Of course you did. After all, that’s probably why you’re here.

 Next comes learning the fretboard notes.
 Some people recommend learning the fretboard before forming chords.
 Others recommend learning chords before figuring out where all the notes are.

 Both approaches have their merits.
-Being able to look at a random note and immediately know “that’s a C” takes time on guitar.
+Being able to look at a random note and immediately remember “that’s a C” takes time on guitar.
 Chords, scale patterns, and intervals make it easier to find relative notes.
 Because knowing chords makes the process easier, it’s logical to learn them first.

 However, understanding the notes on the fretboard before tackling chords makes playing your first song incredibly easy.
 The caveat?
 You might not be able to play anything for a good while.